 The first thing I want to talk about is the simplicity of a Swifty scooter.
 It’s just so neat, simple and tidy.
 You have a frame, something to stand on, something to hang onto and a couple of wheels to go round.
 You do the rest, using your legs to kick along and there’s some brakes to help you stop.
 No gears to adjust, fiddle with or fail at the worst moment, no pedals to pedal or catch your shins and no seat to give you a sore bottom.
 About as minimalist as you can get.

-I also want to try to convey the overall experience of riding a Swifty scooter.
+I also want to try and convey the overall expereince of riding a Swifty scooter.
 First of all its so smooth that it could almost be akin to flying.
-Like being a superhero with your cape flapping out behind you.
 A few strong kicks and the scooter seems to roll on forever and it’s almost silent as well, with only a slight swish of the tyres on tarmac.
 There is also the freedom to ride just about anywhere within reason.
 Unlike bicycles, which are not allowed on the pavement, kick scooters are not prohibited from pavements, though I would always suggest you ride with some common sense and give way to other pavement users.

 With both my Swifty scooters, the build quality is there.
 The frame and forks are strong, perhaps over-engineered a little, but that’s not a bad thing.
 The component parts are not top of the range but do what is required of them.
 In all everything works well, nothing has failed to date and I don’t expect anything to fail anytime soon.
 Its a really nice bit of kit, the Swifty scooter.